What is Homomorphic Encryption?

 This advantage makes it possible to entrust calculations to an external entity, without the data or the results being accessible to this entity.

-Remarks: Homomorphic encryption is by no means new.
-It dates back to 1978, which gave it plenty of time to gain efficiency, complexity and speed.
-But it has only been used and studied by established companies for the last ten years.
+Remarks: homomorphic encryption is by no means new.
+It dates back to 1978, which gave it a lot of time to gain in efficiency, complexity and speed.
+But it has only been used and studied by established companies for the past ten years.

 Applications that use homomorphic encryption

-Thanks to its remarkable security and flexibility, homomorphic encryption is present in many important domains that deal with huge amounts of sensitive data requiring regular access.
+Thanks to its remarkable security and flexibility, homomorphic encryption is present in many important areas that deal with huge amounts of sensitive data requiring regular access.

 It is also not limited to companies that work with sensitive data.
 He has now reached a level where it is used daily by average Internet users .